|BOARD OF TRUSTEES|

 The board may determine the exact location and site for each campus or center.

 The board shall not establish off-campus centers or other permanent sites to provide academic programs, courses, or student services without authorizing legislation.
 For the purposes of this subdivision, the campus of Metropolitan State University is the seven-county metropolitan area.
 This section does not apply to sites set up specifically for the delivery of courses and programs through telecommunications.

-The board may close a campus under its jurisdiction according to policies adopted by the board.
-Prior to closing a campus, the board shall hold a public hearing on the issue in the area which would be affected by the closing.
+The board may close a campus or center under its jurisdiction according to policies adopted by the board.
+Prior to closing a campus or center, the board shall hold a public hearing on the issue in the area which would be affected by the closing.
 At the hearing affected persons shall have an opportunity to present testimony.

 The board shall establish and operate through each campus a power of you program at Metropolitan State University, Minneapolis Community and Technical College, and St. Paul College.
 The program shall, to the extent of available funding, make grants to eligible students.
 Each campus shall develop partnerships with high schools and school districts as part of the program.
 The board may accept and expend private funding for the program.

 A campus shall establish procedures to select recipients of grants.
 A grant award shall be equal to the amount remaining after deducting the student's Pell grant award and state grant award from the institution's tuition and mandatory fee charges.